nikinezakati/Computational-Intelligence/fuzzy-controller/README.md

 # Fuzzy Controller
 -----------------------------
-Implementing a fuzzy logic controller for predicting a football match result.
+Implementing a fuzzy logic controller for predicting a football match's result.